Vault Storage

 - Copy the data to disk.

-As a result, large numbers of small files can take a long time to be retrieved and this can be compounded if the files were not created at the same time because they could be located across multiple tapes.
-Due to this, it is strongly recommended that users store data in an orderly structure of folders that represent experiments, projects, instruments or people and also bundle large numbers of small files together into archives.
-This can be accomplished by using a file compression or archive tool like ZIP, TAR or SquashFS.
-In this way, a single archive containing a large number of files can be recalled far more quickly and efficiently than the same data stored as many individual files.
-If there is a need to access a large number of files within a short timeframe, a bulk recall" can be requested by contacting the RDSM team.
-Please note however that bulk recalls are uncommon and are assessed on a case-by-case basis.
+As a result, recalling collections with large numbers of files may take a long time especially if the files were added over a long period as they may be spread across multiple tapes.
+In order to ensure that data is recalled quickly and efficiently, it is strongly recommended that users store data in an orderly structure of folders that represent experiments, projects, instruments or people and also bundle large numbers of small files together into archives.
+This can be accomplished by using a file compression tool like ZIP, TAR or SquashFS.
+In this way a single archive containing a large number of files can be recalled far more quickly and efficiently than the same data stored as many individual files.
+If there is a need to access a large number of files within a short timeframe, a “bulk recall" can be requested by contacting the RDS team (note that bulk recalls are assessed on a case-by-case basis).

-Vault storage can be made accessible to the Internet (not recommended for critical or sensitive data) using Aspera, which is useful for sharing large amounts of data with external collaborators.
-There is a significant amount of Vault capacity available and allocations are assigned individual quotas.
-Vault storage can be requested via the Data Dashboard.
+Vault storage can be accessed by external collaborators using the Monash VPN or via Aspera (a web-based service).
+There is a significant amount of Vault capacity available and allocations can be requested via the Data Dashboard.

 Resources